Kejriwal writes to PM Modi, asks permission for Singapore summit - ExBulletin

 Kejriwal writes to PM Modi, asks permission for Singapore summit

-New Delhi: Delhi Chief Minister Arvind Kejriwal wrote to Prime Minister Narendra Modi on Sunday and requested permission to attend the World Cities Summit in Singapore.
+New Delhi [India]July 17 (ANI): Delhi Chief Minister Arvind Kejriwal wrote to Prime Minister Narendra Modi on Sunday and requested permission to attend the World Cities Summit in Singapore.

 The Delhi government led by the Aam Aadmi Party (AAP) and the Center opposed Kejriwal’s proposed visit to Singapore to attend the world conference in Singapore.